 [Play fantasy football on the go: Live/mock drafts, real-time scoring and more on iPhone, iPad and Android]

-Those who picked the Colts or Patriots in their survivor pools survived Week 1, as those two teams pulled dramatic, late wins.
+Those who picked the Colts or Patriots in their survivor pools survived Week 1, as those three teams pulled dramatic, late wins.
 Anyone who picked the Steelers?
-Better luck next year, because Pittsburgh couldn't rally at home.
+Better luck next year, because Pittsburgh couldn't rally to avoid a huge Week 1 upset at home.
 And if you had the Buccaneers, you might never get over the crushing way they snatched a loss from the jaws of victory against the Jets.

 The zaniest ending happened in New York.
 The Buccaneers took a lead on a long drive in the final minute, and the game looked over.
 In the Jets' final gasp, Smith went on a run near the sideline that would at least set up a Hail Mary from midfield with seven seconds left.
 But Buccaneers linebacker Lavonte David, in a moment he'd like to have back, shoved Smith as he was going out of bounds for no reason.
 David was given a 15-yard penalty, and that set up a 48-yard field goal, which Nick Folk drilled to give the Jets an incredible comeback 18-17 win.